12. Data frames#

 ## 3 a2 b2 c2

-The left join guarantees that all elements in the first data frame will be included in the result:
+The common column is included in the result only once.
+Next, the left join guarantees that all elements in the first data frame will be included in the result:

 merge(A, B, all.x=TRUE) # by="v", all.y=FALSE